TickTockBent/TimeTickBase/README.md

 ## Core Principles

-- One token is generated per second, immutably
+- One token is generated per second
+- Immutable core contract
-- Tokens can be staked individually or through team structures
+- Tokens can be staked individually via dapp or collectively through aggregator contract structures
-- Minimum stake is 3,600 TTB (one hour's worth of tokens)
+- Staking is done in atomic units of one stake-hour (3,600 TTB) with a variable minimum stake
 - 70% of new tokens go to stakers, 30% to development fund
+- No premine, presale limited to 20% of initial token emissions

 ## Key Features